CASHMERE SCARVES

 /// Please note- due to the nature of woven and printed fibres, the dimensions of the scarves can vary very fractionally from the designated size by +/- 2% \\\

-Moena Moxham cashmere scarves are available for snuggling, fondling and enveloping… and then purchasing! from the Mikel Hunter boutiques in Hudson, New York and Martha’s Vineyard.
+Moena Moxham cashmere scarves are available for snuggling, fondling and enveloping… and then purchasing! from Flying Solo in Soho, NYC.

 Photography: Bern Stock